milliorn/nextjs-clerk-auth-starter/README.md

 export default Login;
 ```

-The, click on `Register` or go to `localhost:3000/login` and you should see the login page. `[...login]` is a dynamic route that will catch all routes that start with `/login`.
+Then, click on `Login` or go to `localhost:3000/login` and you should see the login page. `[...login]` is a dynamic route that will catch all routes that start with `/login`.
 You can either add your own components to this page or use the default Clerk components.
 To use the default Clerk components, add the following code to the `Login` component:

 ```tsx
 import { SignIn } from "@clerk/nextjs";